Suleeyman/ngx-lite-cache/projects/ngx-lite-cache/README.md

 **♥️ Financial support**

-If you want to support me financially you can [buy me a coffee](https://ko-fi.com/ysuleyman) it will certainly motivate me on continously improving the REST API.
-May Allah rewards you !
+If you want to support me financially you can [buy me a coffee](https://ko-fi.com/ysuleyman) it will certainly motivate me on improving that library